TheGrimReaper13/Copis/README.md

 Then we just repeat this with the fencers swapped respectively.
 One last issue is unsolved for now.
 The scoring box will register a hit if fencer A touches their own lame and fencer B touches the weapon of fencer A.

 The electrical circuit can not be much simpler.
-We only use some resistors to pull-down the inputs, isolate the outputs and run the LEDs.
+We only use some resistors to pull-down the inputs, run the LEDs and some diodes to isolate the outputs.

 A line is connected through the lame to an input on our microcontroller, B line is the control and connected to the weapon as well as an input and C is the "power" line connected to the weapon and an output.
 ### Current State